Long-distance running: Fuel

-In order to sustain high-intensity running, a marathon runner must obtain sufficient glycogen stores.
-Glycogen can be found in the skeletal muscles or liver.
+To sustain high-intensity running, a marathon runner must obtain sufficient glycogen stores.
+Glycogen can be found in the skeletal muscles and liver.
 With low levels of glycogen stores at the onset of the marathon, premature depletion of these stores can reduce performance or even prevent the completion of the race.
 ATP production via aerobic pathways can further be limited by glycogen depletion.
 Free Fatty Acids serve as a sparing mechanism for glycogen stores.
-The artificial elevation of these fatty acids along with endurance training demonstrates a marathon runner's ability to sustain higher intensities for longer periods of time.
+The artificial elevation of these fatty acids, along with endurance training, demonstrates a marathon runner's ability to sustain higher intensities for longer periods of time.
 The prolonged sustenance of running intensity is attributed to a high turnover rate of fatty acids that allows the runner to preserve glycogen stores later into the race.

 Long-distance runners generally practice carbohydrate loading in their training and race preparation.

 Thermoregulation and body fluid loss

 The maintenance of core body temperature is crucial to a marathon runner's performance and health.
 An inability to reduce rising core body temperature can lead to hyperthermia.
-In order to reduce body heat, the metabolically produced heat needs to be removed from the body via sweating, which in turn requires rehydration to compensate for.
-Replacement of fluid is limited but can help keep the body's internal temperatures cooler.
+The metabolically produced heat needs to be removed from the body via sweating in order to reduce body heat.
+In turn, this requires rehydration as compensation for the process.
+Replacement of fluid is limited, but it can help keep the body's internal temperature cooler.
 Fluid replacement is physiologically challenging during the exercise of this intensity due to the inefficient emptying of the stomach.
-Partial fluid replacement can serve to avoid a marathon runner's body overheating but not enough to keep pace with the loss of fluid via sweat evaporation.
-Environmental factors can especially complicate heat regulation.
+Partial fluid replacement can serve to avoid a marathon runner's body overheating, but not enough to keep pace with the loss of fluid via sweat evaporation.
+Heat regulation is also immensely impacted by environmental factors.

 Altitude

 Since the late 1980s, Kenyans, Moroccans, and Ethiopians have dominated in major international long-distance competitions.
 The high altitude of these countries has been proven to help these runners achieve more success.
-High altitude, combined with endurance training, can lead to an increase in red blood cells, allowing increased oxygen delivery via arteries.
+High altitude, combined with endurance training, can lead to an increase in red blood cells, allowing increased oxygen delivery via the arteries.
 The majority of these East African successful runners come from three mountain districts that run along the Great Rift Valley.
-While altitude may be a contributing factor, a culture of hard work, teamwork, as well as an advanced institutional structure also contributes to their success.
+While altitude may be a contributing factor, a culture of hard work, teamwork, as well as an advanced institutional structure also contribute to their success.